arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 ### Using a Geo-Spatial Index

-The geo-spatial index supports containment and intersection queries on a various geometric 2D shapes.
+The geospatial index supports containment and intersection queries on a various geometric 2D shapes.
 You should be mainly using AQL queries to perform these types of operations.
-The index can operate in **two different modi**, depending on if you want to use the GeoJSON  data-format or not.
-The modi are mainly toggled by using the `geoJson` field when creating the index.
+The index can operate in **two different modes**, depending on if you want to use the GeoJSON data-format or not.
+The modes are mainly toggled by using the `geoJson` field when creating the index.

-This index assumes about coordinates that the latitude is between -90 and 90 degree and the longitude is between -180 and 180 degree.
-A geo index will ignore all documents which do not fulfill these requirements.
+This index assumes coordinates that the latitude is between -90 and 90 degree and the longitude is between -180 and 180 degree.
+A geo index will ignore all documents which do not fulfil these requirements.

 #### GeoJSON Mode